MPCGPU: Real-Time Nonlinear Model Predictive Control through Preconditioned Conjugate Gradient on the GPU: Results

 We plot the distribution of solve times for QDLDL against GPU-PCG $\epsilon = 1e^{-4}$, resulting in our 1.9x average speedup in Figure~\ref{fig:solve-times}, as well as $\epsilon = 5e^{-5}$ and $\epsilon = 1e^{-5}$.
 QDLDL presents a uni-modal timing distribution with almost all solves occurring between 280 and 305 $\mu$s.
 GBD-PCG, on the other hand, presents a bi-modal timing distribution clustered both much faster and a little slower than QDLDL.
 For example, for $\epsilon = 1e^{-4}$, 65\% of GBD-PCG solves are $\geq$10x faster than the fastest QDLDL solve, and the slowest GBD-PCG solve is only 2.5x slower than the slowest QDLDL solve (with only 10\% of solves $\geq$2x slower).

-Furthermore, while all values of $\epsilon$ shown in the plot were able to successfully track the target trajectory, the less exact of a solve was required, the more of the distribution mass shifted to being $\geq$10x faster than QDLDL (65\%, 52\%, 20\% for $1e^{-4}, 5e^{-5}, 1e^{-5}$ respectively).
+Furthermore, while all values of $\epsilon$ shown in the plot were able to successfully track the target trajectory, the lower the exit tolerance, the more of the distribution mass shifted to being $\geq$10x faster than QDLDL (65\%, 52\%, 20\% for $\epsilon = 1e^{-4}, 5e^{-5}, 1e^{-5}$ respectively).
 However, when $\epsilon$ was reduced even farther, our entire NMPC controller was unable to accurately track our target trajectory.
 These results present interesting directions for future work to find ways to eliminate the second slower mode of the solve time distribution while ensuring robust NMPC convergence.